|Nominal duration||3 years|

 Students coming from Finland don’t have to prove their language proficiency if they have at least “cum laude approbatur” (pitkä oppimäärä) in their matriculation certificate.

 A motivation letter must be added to your application.

 Entrance exam: The entrance exam consists of written assignment (written answers to the questions concerning their motivation and desire to study at the programme) and an interview with the admissions committee via Skype.

-Please submit a concise and exact answer (max 200 words per question) to the following four questions:
+Please submit a concise and exact answer (max 200 words per question) to the following questions: